Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/troubleshooting.md

 - ENV_MISSING
   - Cause: A required environment variable appears to be missing.
-  - Remedy: Use `opendeploy env diff` to compare local vs remote; then `opendeploy env sync` to apply.
+  - Remedy: Use `opd env diff` to compare local vs remote; then `opd env sync` to apply.

 - PERMISSION_DENIED
   - Cause: Permission denied during an operation.